-Considering this is the second gear guide this summer where I’ve waxed poetic about some super expensive article of outdoorsy clothing, I feel like I need to start this post off with a disclaimer.
+Considering this is the second gear guide where I’ve waxed poetic about some super expensive article of outdoorsy clothing, I feel like I need to start this post off with a disclaimer.

 I strongly believe that you do not need a bunch of expensive outdoors-specific gear in order to enjoy the outdoors or be considered outdoorsy.
 I still run and hike in cotton tshirts.
 I don’t always wear my hiking boots.
 I use an insane amount of artificial firestarters to get a campfire going.

 And all of that is A-OKAY.
 You are not any less outdoorsy than someone outfitted in the latest and greatest gear.

 That also doesn’t mean I haven’t dived headfirst into the rabbithole of ~cool gear~ to supplement my wardrobe.
 Now that I’m three years into this outdoor lifestyle I’ve been building, it’s been nice to invest in some nicer gear.

 SO.
 All of this is to say that if you decide you’d like to invest in outdoor gear, which you are by no means obligated to, here is a guide to a piece of outdoor gear that I wear and love.
 Ok, let’s get to it.

 My obsession with Patagonia’s Barely Baggies is borderline unhealthy.
 Generally, I consider anything Patagucci too rich for my blood, but after getting engaged in Telluride I was feeling very YOLO-ey.
 So when my new fiance and I walked into the Patagonia store in downtown Telluride and these shorts were under $50, I decided it was time to Treat Yoself.

 Love.
 It’s a crazy drug.